rackerlabs/rackspace-how-to/content/cloud-block-storage/prepare-your-cloud-block-storage-volume.md

 consider performing the following step to ensure that your volume remains persistent after a server reboot.

+**Note:** If you ever decide to move the volume to a different server, begin by un-mounting the volume.
+Use the **unmount** command to unmount the volume, and then repeat this **Mount the volume** process for the new endpoint.

 #### Make the volume permanent.

 This step is optional, but it keeps your volume attached to your server